- Returning student housing selection will take place in the Spring semester.

 Did You Know?

-Viterbo's housing selection takes place in March, so you still have time to apply!
+Viterbo's housing selection for returning students takes place in March and new students takes place in July, so you still have time to apply!

 Many students find on-campus living to be a safer, simpler, cost-effective alternative to living off-campus.